rstudio/tfestimators/inst/docs/architecture_notes.md

 ```

-Users can also write custom function to convert each feature into a `Tensor` or `SparseTensor` according to the needs, e.g. a function called `custom_function()`.
+Users can also write custom `input_fn` function, e.g. a function called `custom_function()`, to convert each feature into a `Tensor` or `SparseTensor` according to the needs.
 This function should return a list that consists of `input_fn` and `features_as_named_list` so the custom or canned estimator can recognize them.
 The following code has a few places commented with "custom code here" that users can use to do customized stuff.
 Other parts should remain unchanged.

 ``` r
 custom_input_fn <-  function(